citizenfx/fivem-docs/content/docs/game-references/gamer-tags.md

 **Gamer tag** (also known as **head display**) - is an UI element above player character, which can display text and various icons.
 The control is carried out by enabling components.
 Usually used to display player's name.

-For each component you can: show/hide, change opacity, change colour.
+For each component you can: show/hide, change opacity, change color.

 Components list
 ---------------